 Key Takeaways

-- Title loans often carry high interest rates and a risk of repossession if unpaid.
+- Title loans come with high interest rates and the risk of repossession if unpaid.

 Applying for Loans with Bad Credit and No Bank Account